Azkellas/IdiomaticPython_AdventOfCode2022/day2/README.md

 print(score)
 ```

 Here we use a `match` statement. `match` compares the provided value against all cases.
 When it fits one, it runs the code inside.
-It's a syntaxic sugar over `if-elif` ladders.
+It's a syntactic sugar over `if-elif` ladders.
 Notice that we used `strip` on the line to remove the extra newline character `\n` present at the end of the line string.
 Otherwise we would have had to compare against `"A B\n"`.

 > `match` is a python 3.10 feature.
 If you work on an older release, you will have to rely on `if-elif` ladders.